Sardenaira

 • 1 Bowl

-To prepare the sardenaira, we begin with the dough.
-First, dissolve the yeast in 1 1/2 cups of lukewarm water with a teaspoon of granulated sugar to help the fermentation.
-You can also use a sachet of dry yeast.
+To prepare the sardenaira, start with the dough.
+First, dissolve the yeast in 1.5 cups of lukewarm water with a teaspoon of granulated sugar to aid in rising.
+A packet of dry yeast can also be used.

-In a bowl, mix the ingredients in this order: flour, the yeast dissolved in water, extra virgin olive oil, and finally the salt.
-Start kneading energetically for at least 10 minutes until you get a smooth and compact dough, as shown in the photo.
+In a bowl, combine the ingredients in this order: flour, the dissolved yeast in water, extra virgin olive oil, and finally the salt.
+Begin kneading energetically for at least 10 minutes until you obtain a homogeneous and compact dough, as shown in the photo.

-• After the rising time, preheat the static electric oven to 392°F, and in the meantime, dress the sardenaira with the salted and seasoned tomato sauce with extra virgin olive oil, add the oregano, olives, and anchovy fillets cut in a uniform way.
+• Once the rising time has passed, preheat the static electric oven to 392°F, and in the meantime, top the sardenaira with salted and seasoned tomato sauce with extra virgin olive oil, add oregano, olives, and anchovies evenly sliced.

-Bake at a temperature of 392°F, for about 30 minutes.
-Until you get a light golden color
+Bake at 392°F for about 30 minutes until a light golden color is achieved.

 • And enjoy from Barbara…

-The sardenaira is also excellent consumed the next day if first reheated in the oven.
+Sardenaira is also excellent consumed the next day if first warmed up in the oven.

 Once cooked, let the Sardenaira cool at room temperature